gmp26/site/sources/resources/widget_lib/lodash.md

 ````

-<: grunt.log.writeln("Testing lodash widget library") :>
+<: grunt.log.writeln('Testing lodash widget library') :>

-# Lodash Extensions
+# Lodash Markup

-Markdown is somewhat limited, and we have a special way of doing extra things:

-- Adding metadata from the file in the displayed text
-- Applying extra formatting to paragraphs, images etc.
+Markdown isn't quite rich enough to do all that we want.
+We occasionally need extra markup to insert new styles, interactive elements, or to echo some metadata within the page.

 The main thing to know is that we use special tags: <:= showLodashed('') :> or
-even <:= showLodashed('', false) :> to access these features.
+even <:= showLodashed('', false) :> to construct this extra markup.
+This markup is
+implemented using templates from the [http://lodash.com/docs#template](lodash template library).

 The tags with the equals sign, namely <:= showLodashed('') :> _interpolate_
 the code inside; it runs the code and the result appears in place of the whole